 THUN | Best Places to Visit in Switzerland Tour

 One of the prettiest towns in Switzerland is Thun – located on the southern shores of Lake Thun.
-It is a perfect day trip from Interlaken, as it is easy to get there from Interlaken (and its a beautiful bus ride or card drive along the lake) and a perfect place to spend a day.
+It is a perfect day trip from Interlaken, as it is easy to get there from Interlaken (and it’s a beautiful bus ride or card drive along the lake) and a perfect place to spend a day.

-In Thun, you should not miss to stroll the beautiful old town and pay attention to the colorful houses.
+In Thun, you should not miss strolling the beautiful old town and pay attention to the colorful houses.
 Especially the town hall square is lovely – from there you will also see the white and impressive Thun Castle.
 For an entry fee of about $11 (or free with a Swiss Travel Pass), you can enter it and learn about the history and enjoy the best view of the city (this alone is so worth it).

 Enjoy your lunch at Mühleplatz and relax and the Aare River before walking to the Lake Thun boat station.